da-nrw/DNSCore/DAWeb/doc/deploy.md

 We added a configuration system under which you might be able to alter most of the parameters being used in the webapp.
-The file MUST be located under the tomcat owners home directory (e.g. User "tomcat") This file has to be just readable by the Tomcat process owner.
+The file MUST be located under the tomcat owner's home directory (e.g. User "tomcat") This file has to be just readable by the Tomcat process owner.
 You can find the file in the main folder daweb as well.
 The file lists the following properties:
 Although you might be able to add three environments, in fact the productional environment